top of page

 • Indoor athletics

-This course is an excellent choice for pupils who enjoy PE, particularly if they already take part in different activities both in and outside of school.
+This course is an excellent choice for students who enjoy PE and participate in sport regularly in a sports club in and outside of school.

-The course provides pupils with the opportunity to develop their practical sports performance and gain an understanding of what affects performance in sport and how athletes can plan and train to achieve excellence in a variety of different sports.
+The course provides pupils with the opportunity to develop their practical sports performance and gain an understanding of what affects performance in sport, focusing on how athletes can plan and train to achieve excellence.
 In addition to this it provides students with the opportunity to explore how the body works and how the body allows athletes to perform effectively in a variety of sports.

 bottom of page